 Located at the top of a hill, the villa provides utmost privacy.
 Before heading to lunch, bask in the beauty of the pool!

 Experience true Indonesian cuisine at Treetops!
 While the authentic sambal chili may be too spicy for some, the charred and juicy satay skewers will not disappoint.

 6. Activities for days at Nirwana Gardens

-No stranger to Singaporeans, Nirwana Gardens is one resort in Bintan equivalent to a family friend across the island.
+Nirwana Gardens is a well-known resort in Bintan among Singaporeans, akin to a close family friend.

-Pick from five different holiday experiences through Nirwana Resort Hotel, Mayang Sari Beach Resort, Nirwana Beach Club, Banyu Biru Villas and the Indra Maya Pool Villas.
-Regardless of your choice of stay, you’ll be able to enjoy all the facilities throughout Nirwana Gardens.
-That includes riding around the resort on a Ninebot, and indulging in all your favourite water sports!
+You can select from five different accommodation options: Nirwana Resort Hotel, Mayang Sari Beach Resort, Nirwana Beach Club, Banyu Biru Villas, and Indra Maya Pool Villas, all of which provide access to all the amenities at Nirwana Gardens.

 Start from SGD160/night